Order spectra in topological dynamical systems: The emergent order spectrum

 \begin{thm}[Hausdorff] Any linear ordering \( L \) is a dense sum of scattered linear orderings; that is, there is a dense linear ordering \( L_* \) and a map \( h \) from \( L_* \) to scattered linear orderings such that \end{thm}

-We record here, without proof, a result from \cite{CFL}, which is obtained leveraging on the above classical theorem and describes the EOS for transitive homeomorphisms in more detail.
-Nothing in the present paper depends on this fact.
+We record here, without proof, a result from \cite{CFL}, obtained using the above classical theorem and describes the EOS for transitive homeomorphisms in more detail.
+Note that we choose to state the result for completeness, but nothing in the present paper depends on this fact.

 \begin{fact} Let $(X,f)$ be a compact dynamical system with $\text{card}(X)=\mathfrak{c}$.
 If $f$ is a transitive homeomorphism, then $\Omega(X^2)$ contains every countable scattered ordering and the countable dense ordering.